movephutthaphaiboon/movephutthaphaiboon.github.io/_pages/about.md

   - /about.html
 ---

-Thunchanok Phutthaphaiboon is a freshly graduated master's degree student from the Department of Computer Engineering at King Mongkut's University of Technology Thonburi (KMUTT), Thailand.
-With a strong interest in social and environmental issues, she uses her skills in programming and data science to advocate for causes such as climate change.
-Her master's thesis is focused on developing forecasting techniques for Arctic sea ice, a topic that is particularly meaningful to her as she is dedicated to protecting the environment.
-She is determined to continue her personal and professional growth in order to make a positive impact on the global community.
+My name is Thunchanok Phutthaphaiboon; People call me Move.
+I am freshly graduated master's degree student from the Department of Computer Engineering at King Mongkut's University of Technology Thonburi (KMUTT), Thailand.
+With a strong interest in social and environmental issues, I use my skills in programming and data science to advocate for causes such as climate change.
+My master's thesis is focused on developing forecasting techniques for Arctic sea ice, a topic that is particularly meaningful to me as I am dedicated to protecting the environment and determined to continue my personal and professional growth in order to make a positive impact on the global community.

 A data-driven personal website
 ======